-The moment we walked into PURO Hotel Poznan Poland, Explorason loved it.
+The moment we walked into the PURO Hotel Poznan Poland, Explorason loved it.

-Explorason soon locates the self service and complimentary hot drink bar, and he is making us hot chocolates.
+Explorason soon locates the self-service and complimentary hot drink bar, and he is making us hot chocolates.
 Our room card gives us 24/7 access to this.
-Throughout our 5 night stay, we frequent our hot beverage dispenser – a lot – the joys of a growing 9 year old!
+Throughout our 5 night stay, we frequent our hot beverage dispenser – a lot – the joys of a growing 9-year-old!
 We found the lobby and lounge area a great place to relax, with a cappuccino and a super meeting point.
-There were books, games, and it overflowed to an outdoor seating area too.
+There were books, games, and it overflowed into an outdoor seating area too.

 Everything at Hotel Puro Poznan was state of the art.
 Tablets suspended on swinging arms were freely available to guests for all our media needs.

 And the compact, well-equipped room upstairs was no different.
 Complete with a mini fridge and safe, this room had all we needed.

 Our room media tablet controls everything from heated flooring in the bathroom to the dimming of lights in three areas.
 It worked as a phone, TV controller, and even adjusting the room temperature, or setting the alarm.
 We could call for room cleaning, place the do not disturb, use the internet, and eventually check out.
 Each day when we came in my son would race to work the controls for the room with the tablet.
 One less job for me.